jeremiedecock/pydfm/README.rst

 Dependencies
 ============

-PyDFM is tested to work with Python 3.4 under Gnu/Linux Debian 8 and Windows 7.
+PyDuplicateFileManager is tested to work with Python 3.4 under Gnu/Linux Debian 8 and Windows 7.
 It should also work with Python 3.X under recent Gnu/Linux and Windows systems.
 It hasn't been tested (yet) on MacOSX and BSD systems.